-Table: Maximum Cost per MST Grant Program Maximum Individual Competitive State/Territory Program (cost reimbursement) \$15,192 Multi-state (cost reimbursement) \$15,192 Professional Corps Fixed Amount Applicants/Grantees \$1,000 Education Award Program Fixed Amount Grant \$800 Full-time Fixed Amount Grant \$15,192 State/Territory Commission Formula Prime \$18,000 Individual State/Territory Formula Program \$20,000 State/Territory Commission Average (of all its subgrants) \$15,192
+Grant Program Maximum

+Indian Tribes (cost reimbursement) \$15,192

+Professional Corps Fixed Amount Applicants/Grantees \$1,000

+Education Award Program Fixed Amount Grant \$800

+Fulltime Fixed Amount Grant \$15,192

 ^{}Cost reimbursement programs operating in rural communities (as defined in the Mandatory Supplemental Guidance) and cost reimbursement programs that recruit opportunity youth as AmeriCorps members may request up to \$15,360 cost per MSY for the AmeriCorps members who will be serving in rural areas or who are opportunity youth.
+At its discretion, CNCS may award a grant with a cost per MSY at a higher level than published in this Notice.
+CNCS will not award a grant with a cost per MSY that exceeds \$19,500.

-CNCS requires Professional Corps programs to cover the operating expenses associated with the AmeriCorps program through non CNCS.
+^{}CNCS requires Professional Corps programs to cover the operating expenses associated with the AmeriCorps program through non CNCS funds.
 CNCS will only consider operating funds of up to \$1,000 per MSY if an applicant is able to demonstrate significant organizational financial need based on the materials reviewed by the Office of Grant Management.

 CNCS reserves the right to determine whether an applicant is a Professional Corps and whether the legal applicant has sufficiently demonstrated that they cannot effectively operate an AmeriCorps program without receiving CNCS operating funds.
 Given the high demand for AmeriCorps funding there may be specific circumstances where CNCS determines that either a legal applicant is not a Professional Corps program or is unlikely to demonstrate a need for operational funds due to other funding resources.
-Where CNCS's due diligence review of a Professional Corps application shows that the applicant has a historically high level of support from non-CNCS sources, and as a result has levels of unrestricted funding that is in excess of the requested level of CNCS funding, CNCS may choose to not provide additional operational funding.
+Where CNCS's due diligence review of a Professional Corps application shows that the applicant has a historically high level of support from non-CNCS sources, and as a result has levels of unrestricted funding that are in excess of the requested level of CNCS funding, CNCS may choose to not provide additional operational funding.